Best Upright Vacuums

 You’ll notice that the part inside the ball is really filthy, and Dyson’s claim of the no loss of suction isn’t really accurate.

-But if you look at the videos on how it performed on carpet and hardwood, this machine is capable of cleaning dirt and a lot of it.
+When you look at videos on carpet and hardwood test, this machine is capable of cleaning dirt.

 Kode1996 may have opened a whole can of worms with this discover and hopefully Dyson address this soon.